LE VIVIER’S EMERGING ARTISTS HUB

-The Emerging Talent Hub is Le Vivier’s support program for emerging creation.
-Funded by the Conseil des Arts et des Lettres du Québec (CALQ), this program includes accompaniment, broadcasting, and circulation of emerging artists' works.
-It allows a new generation of artists to be financially supported, benefit from mentorship, promotion, and personalized accompaniment according to their needs.
+The Pôle Relève is Le Vivier’s support program for emerging creation.
+Funded by the Conseil des Arts et des Lettres du Québec (CALQ), this program includes mentorship, dissemination, and circulation of emerging works.
+It allows a new generation of artists to receive financial support, benefit from mentorship, promotion, and personalized guidance tailored to their needs.

-The Emerging Talent Hub accompanies emerging projects through various forms of mentorship, ideation, and support to professionalize artists and support them in their early careers.
+The Pôle Relève supports emerging projects through various forms of mentorship, ideation, and guidance in order to professionalize artists and accompany them at the beginning of their careers.

-Le Vivier has always been committed to supporting the community of emerging new music artists.
-This commitment is expressed through its programming, but also by the creation of the Vivier interUniversitaire (ViU) in 2015, whose objective is to promote contemporary musical creation within the various higher education institutions in Montreal.
+Le Vivier has always been committed to supporting the community of emerging artists in new music.
+This commitment is reflected in its programming, but also through the creation of the Vivier interUniversitaire (ViU) in 2015, which aims to promote contemporary musical creation within Montreal’s higher education institutions.

 - 21 artistic projects supported